 Greek Easter is full of ancient traditions and customs, followed faithfully throughout the millennia, making the feast a colorful one after the Lenten mourning for the Passion of Christ.

-Many of the Greek Easter customs are particular to certain regions and might look peculiar to other parts of Greece, yet they are exciting and local people feel they are absolutely vital to the annual feast day.
+Many of the Greek Easter customs are particular to certain regions and might seem peculiar to other parts of Greece, yet they are exciting and local people feel they are absolutely vital to the annual feast day.

 Celebrating Easter on the Greek islands

-In Heraklion, Crete, Easter feasting is not only for the living, but for the dead as well.
+In Heraklion, Crete, Easter feasting is not only for the living but for the dead as well.

-On Holy Friday, Cretans begin preparations to “dine” with their dearly departed on Easter Monday — and yes, this peculiar feast takes place in the local cemetery.
+On Holy Friday, Cretans begin preparations to “dine” with their dearly departed on Easter Monday—and, yes, this peculiar feast takes place in the local cemetery.